tjmcewan/coffeecalc/tutorial.ruby.md

 This is a good point to mention that `GET` requests should not do things that change the state of the system - it's too easy for unintended side-effects to occur.
 Things that are meant to be stored in the system or manipulate something should be sent via a `POST` request.

-So armed with that knowledge, let's change our form's method to `post`.
-Locate the section in the form that specifies the method as `get` and change it to `post`.
-Now refresh your browser and submit a new coffee.
+So armed with that knowledge, let's change our form's method to `post`:

+- Locate the section in the form that specifies the method as `get` and change it to `post`.
+- Now refresh your browser and submit a new coffee.

 **Uh oh!** Welcome to Sinatra's lovely error page, if you haven't encountered it yet today.
 The message at the bottom should say this: